avil13/vue-sweetalert2/.github/ISSUE_TEMPLATE.md

 ## 👋 Good day

-- In case of detection of a bug, please attach a link to https://codesandbox.io/ because reproducing your environment is very difficult.
+- If you've found a bug, please attach a link to a sandbox from [codesandbox.io](https://codesandbox.io/) that reproduce your bug.
+Without the sandbox, it can be verry difficult to recreate your environment and fix the bug.

 ## I also want to know